realkarimsaleh/HomeLab-Chronicles/Setup-Guides/Device-Management/Breaking-Into-Windows-Device/Breaking-Into-Windows-Device.md

-# Breaking into Windows Device Base by Replacing Utilman.exe with Cmd.exe
+# Breaking into Windows Device by Replacing Utilman.exe with Cmd.exe

 This guide explains how to temporarily replace **Utilman.exe** with **Cmd.exe** to gain access to a Windows system.
 This method is useful if you’re locked out of the system or need to reset a local administrator password.
 By using this approach, you can access the system with elevated privileges and reset the **Administrator** account or create a new one.